LoginRadius/docs/content/tutorial/node-js/index.md

 * apiSecret: **API Secret** obtained in the [Get Credentials](#get-credentials) step.
 * siteName: **App Name** obtained in the [Get Credentials](#get-credentials) step.

-> Pass the proxy configurations if you want to set HTTP Server Proxy Configuration through your Node.js SDK.
+> **Note:** Pass the proxy configurations if you want to set HTTP Server Proxy Configuration through your Node.js SDK.
 In this case, host and port are required, while username and password are optional.

 ## Configure Registration and Login URLs